Arbitrated Indirect Treatment Comparisons

+In general, apart from differences in the distribution of effect modifiers across populations, there may be additional underlying factors that lead to varying magnitudes of treatment effects in different populations.
+For example, the principle of transportability may be violated, implying that results obtained from one population may not necessarily generalize to another \citep{pearl2009causality}.

 Therefore, after the above root cause has been identified, a practical solution to the paradox is provided by the consideration of a common population for conducting MAIC by both sponsors simultaneously.
 Evidently, the overlap population between the two trials can be regarded as an appropriate common population.
 A class of methods to estimate the average treatment effect for the overlap population (ATO) will be proposed in this paper.

 However, in order for the proposed methods to be implemented, the involvement of a third party, referred to as the arbitrator (for example, an HTA body), is required.
-The arbitrator is responsible for ensuring that MAIC is conducted by both sponsors, targeting at a common population (for example, the overlap population of the AC-trial population and the BC-trial population).
+The arbitrator is responsible for ensuring that MAIC is conducted by both sponsors, targeting at a common population (for example, the overlap population of the AC trial population and the BC trial population).
 It should be noted that some methods necessitate the sharing of IPD data with the arbitrator, while other methods do not require such sharing.

-The demonstrative example provided by Jiang \emph{et al.}~(2025) is revisited in this section.
-In Table \ref{Tab:data}, a hypothetical dataset \cite{jiang2025critical} is presented, in which race (Black vs.~non-Black) has been considered the sole effect modifier.
+The demonstrative example provided by Jiang \emph{et al.}~(2025) is revisited, with the hypothetical dataset presented in Table \ref{Tab:data}, in which race (Black vs.~non-Black) is considered the sole effect modifier.
 The distributions of race in the AC trial and in the BC trial are given by

 When sponsor A conducts MAIC, the weights for black patients and for the non-black patients in the AC trial are calculated as